wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.1.1 =
+* Added another fix for "mysql server has gone away" error.
+Wordfence now makes sure the DB is still connected and reconnects if not.
+* Added new detection for encoded malicious code in files.
+* Fixed bug introduced yesterday that prevented permanent blocking of IP's.
+* Improved ability to detect if we're running on Windows (but we don't support Windows yet).
+* Issue intelligent warning if Wordfence can't read base WordPress directory.
+* Don't activate Wordfence if user is running Windows.
+* Cleaned up errors if a file can't be scanned due to permission restrictions.
+* Improved reporting of which user scan is running as and how we determined who the admin user is.

 = 3.1.0 =
 * Changed the way we monitor disk space from % to warning on 20 megs and critical on 5 megs remaining.
 This deals with very large disks in a more rational way.
 (Thanks Yael M. and Ola A.)
 * We now deal with cases where the $_SERVER variable contains an array instead of string for IP address.
 It seems that some installations modify the value into an array.
 (Thanks S.S.)